-When wide receiver Amon-Ra St. Brown was selected early in the 4th round (#112 overall pick) of the NFL draft by the Detroit Lions, it was fulfillment of a future foretold.
-His father, bodybuilding great John Brown—dubbed the LaVar Ball of football—promised his three sons when they were young they’d have shots at NFL careers if they followed his rigorous nutrition and training regimen.
-Amon-Ra’s oldest brother, Equanimeous, a former Notre Dame standout, plays for the Green Bay Packers.
-The middle brother, Osiris, played for Stanford.
+Amon-Ra St. Brown, one of the best receivers in the NFL, is the son of a bodybuilding great.
+John Brown promised his three sons when they were young they’d have shots at NFL careers if they followed his rigorous nutrition and training regimen.
+The oldest son, Equanimeous, a former Notre Dame standout, played seven seasons in the NFL, mostly for Green Bay and Chicago.
+The middle son, Osiris, played for Stanford.
+And Amon-Ra is entering his sixth season with the Detroit Lions.
 How did these three brothers excel on the gridiron?
-It all started in the gym…
+It all started in the gym.

 THE BROWN BRIGADE

-Brown, who mentored bodybuilding greats Shawn Ray and Melvin Anthony, was noted for his brutal work ethic: high-reps, lots of supersets, lengthy and frequent workouts.
-He formulated a similar plan for his sons but focused on football endurance as well as stength and speed: fast-paced workouts with little rest.
+Brown, who mentored bodybuilding greats Shawn Ray and Melvin Anthony, was noted for his brutal work ethic.
+Lengthy and frequent workouts included high-reps and lots of supersets.
+He formulated a similar plan for his sons but focused on football endurance as well as strength and speed: fast-paced workouts with little rest.
 At only nine, years before most kids have even touched a barbell, Amon-Ra had already been lifting for four years, and, as a video proves, he could bench press 135 for three reps.
 Sports Illustrated profiled the Brown family in 2017, when Amon-Ra was still a high school phenom.
-The author, Mike Piellucci, wrote:
+The author wrote:

 John tailored their training and diet around his own hard-earned lessons from bodybuilding.
 He calls it “athleticism power training” and it comes with unusual tenets.
 In a given week, he’ll work every muscle group from their necks to their feet, but stretching is forbidden.
 For the most part, so are lean proteins like chicken and fish.
 John is in the business of producing horsepower, raw explosive strength, so he blends them protein shakes at least twice a day and makes sure every dinner is loaded with red meat.
 The portions are always doubled, one for that night and a second helping for breakfast the next morning.
 Each time, they’re expected to eat until they’re stuffed.
 And if the meal is paired with a sugary beverage or a slice of cake for dessert, well, great.
 “You need those calories,” John says.
 Besides, he adds, “Kool-Aid is good for the soul.”

-In a recent article at NFL.com, Amon-Ra said: “Lifting with my dad at a young age, you felt like you were stronger than every kid on the field.
+Amon-Ra later said: “Lifting with my dad at a young age, you felt like you were stronger than every kid on the field.
 You mentally felt like you had an advantage over all the other kids.
 If you know you’re stronger than the guy you’re competing against, it breeds confidence.”

-It certainly worked for Amon-Ra, who, despite being the shortest and lightest of the brothers, is touted as the strongest.
-At his USC Pro Day, he pumped out 20 bench press reps, an impressive tally for a wideout (third out of the sixty-two 2021 wide receiver draft prospects, according to Pro Football Reference).
-Scouts and draft prognosticators (many of whom had him going in the second or third rounds) noted his explosiveness and powerful blocking ability.
+It certainly worked for Amon-Ra, who, despite being the shortest and lightest of the brothers, has long been touted as the strongest.
+At his USC Pro Day, he pumped out 20 bench press reps, an impressive tally for a wideout (third out of the sixty-two 2021 wide receiver draft prospects).
+He was seriously overlooked in the NFL Draft, going in the fourth round, and went on to set Lions rookie receiving records.
+The four-time Pro Bowler is noted for his great hands but also his explosiveness and powerful blocking ability.
 Those qualities were earned, first, in gyms, from countless reps under his father’s supervision.
-Just as John Brown built one of the best physiques in the world four decades ago, he built one of the best football families in the world today.
+Just as John Brown built one of the best physiques in the world nearly a half-century ago, he helped build one of the best football players in the world today.